-Wash your face first with warm water and ideally a chemical free cleanser.
-To still damp skin, apply the scrub to your face and neck, gently rubbing upwards in circular motions.
+Wash your face first with warm water and ideally a chemical free cleanser like this.
+To still damp skin, apply the amla facial scrub to your face and neck, gently rubbing upwards in circular motions.

 I usually start at the jawline with both sets of fingers and work upwards, concentrating on the cheeks and nose but avoiding the eye area.
 Coming up to the forehead, start from the center before heading up an out and then use the remaining scrub on the neck from the base up to the jawline.

 The amount of ingredients used in these facial treatments is quite small.
 You may find you want to increase them to have more face scrub available.
 This is fine, just maintain the basic ratios.

 Personally, I don’t think you need it that thick and feel the amount is enough for the size of my face (and we’re probably pretty similar in this department).